 Campus Read Essays

-This year for Campus Read, fourteen essays have been selected that explore ideas and experiences ranging from literacy, cultural relativism, artificial intelligence and uses of technology, gender identity, poverty, and sense of self.
+The 2018-19 Campus Read is again a selection of thirteen essays that explore ideas and experiences ranging from literacy, cultural relativism, artificial intelligence and uses of technology, gender identity, poverty, and sense of self.

 “Letter to my son” is an essay adapted from the author’s book Between the World and Me.
 It is written as a letter to his son addressing in a real way what it looked like and felt like growing up as a black man.
 He is very real about the fear, the racism, the struggle, and finding identity as a black man in the 1980’s.